 Through the first three games of the NBA Summer League, former UConn star Shabazz Napier struggled to find any rhythm in his jump shot.

-On Thursday, the Miami Heat played their fourth game of the summer and spectators saw more of the same from Napier, who went 2-13 from the field - making just one of his six three-point attempts - in a 84-74 loss to the Indiana Pacers.
+On Thursday, the Miami Heat played its fourth game of the summer and spectators saw more of the same from Napier, who went 2-13 from the field - making just one of his six 3-point attempts - in an 84-74 loss to the Indiana Pacers.

 After missing his first three shots, Napier’s first basket came by way of a questionable goaltending violation as he drove the lane and put up a floater.
 His second and last field goal of the game came with 5:41 remaining in the third quarter, as Napier came off a screen and drilled his only 3-pointer.